 Qualitative data is usually gathered using a wide variety of person-to-person techniques, which may be difficult to analyze compared to the quantitative research method.

 Unlike the quantitative data which can be analyzed directly after it has been collected and sorted, qualitative data needs to first be coded into numbers before it can be analyzed.
-This is because texts are usually cumbersome, and will take more time and result in a lot of errors if analyzed in its original state.
+This is because texts are usually cumbersome, and will take more time, and result in a lot of errors if analyzed in their original state.
 Coding done by the analyst should also be documented so that it can be reused by others and also analyzed.

 There are 2 main types of qualitative data, namely; nominal and ordinal data.
 These 2 data types are both interpreted using the same method, but ordinal data interpretation is quite easier than that of nominal data.

-In most cases, ordinal data is usually labelled with numbers during the process of data collection, and coding may not be required.
+In most cases, ordinal data is usually labeled with numbers during the process of data collection, and coding may not be required.
 This is different from nominal data that still needs to be coded for proper interpretation.

 The quantitative data interpretation method is used to analyze quantitative data, which is also known as numerical data.
 This data type contains numbers and is therefore analyzed with the use of numbers and not texts.